 Pete's Dairy Bar began as a family affair back in the 60s & 70s with Pete & Nate's children helping out, lifting large cans of soft-serve mix up and into the soft-serve machine.
 The family tradition continues today with grandchildren working through the ranks.
 Their training starts out wiping tables and eventually moving up to working behind the counter.

-Pete's Dairy Bar continues to grow, and evolve, now offering nearly 50 flavours of ice cream and a large variety of other cold treats from milkshakes to slushies.
-It is a trend that shows no signs of slowing down or stopping.
+Pete's Dairy Bar continues to grow, and evolve, now offering dozens of flavours of ice cream and a large variety of other cold treats from milkshakes to slushies.